Software

 Multi-core and multi-threaded computing out of the box!

 EMerge is built on the linear algebra solvers in SciPy.
 For direct solvers it relies on SuperLU, UMFPACK, Intel’s PARDISO (x86 only), and NVIDIA’s cuDSS, while eigenmode solvers use ARPACK and LAPACK.
+For MacOS users with ARM architecture, we can offer guidance to install the MUMPS parallel solver which performs extremely well on apples ARM chips.

 Frequency-domain sweeps can be easily distributed across multiple cores or processes.